mattn/small-build-test/README.md

 # small-build-test

 Minimal "hello world!"
-Docker Images in Go, Rust, and Zig, C.
+Docker Images in C, Go, Nim, Rust, and Zig.

 This repository demonstrates building extremely small Docker container images that simply print **"hello world!"** and exit.
-Each language (Go, Rust, Zig, C) uses multi-stage builds in Alpine Linux to compile a statically linked binary, then copies it into a `scratch` image for runtime.
+Each language (C, Go, Nim, Rust, Zig) uses multi-stage builds in Alpine Linux to compile a statically linked binary, then copies it into a `scratch` image for runtime.

 The goal is to compare resulting image sizes and build techniques for minimal, distributable containers (ideal for `scratch`-based deployments).